What are the 10 Pharma and Med Device Companies in the USA?

 Products You Might Know: The “Freestyle” range of blood glucose monitoring devices, Brufen, Similac.
 In 2018, Abbott became the first medical device company to introduce a smartphone app glucose reader in the United States.

 Brief History: Abbott worldwide was founded in 1888.
-Today, Abbott employ approximately 73,000 people in 150 countries – 2014 global sales were $22 billion.
+Today, Abbott employs approximately 73,000 people in 150 countries – 2014 global sales were $22 billion.
 Abbott work in research, development, manufacture, and marketing of a range of products.
 They have several different areas of interest, including pharmaceuticals, medical devices, nutrition, and diagnostics.

 Presence in the US: Founded in the US, Abbott headquarters are in Illinois.
 Abbott Nutrition alone has production sites in six locations across the country, including Ohio, Arizona, Indiana, and California.

 Products You Might Know: Neupogen, Prolia, Vectibix.

 Brief History: Established in 1980, Amgen was one of the world’s largest independent biotechnology companies, currently employing 22,000 worldwide.
 They were one of the first companies to bring biotechnology-based products to patients.
 They led the way in developing innovative products based on advances in recombinant DNA and molecular biology, and they were responsible for biotechnology’s first blockbuster medicines.
 Their portfolio today includes treatments in the therapy areas of oncology, rheumatoid arthritis, and other autoimmune diseases.

 Presence in the US: Amgen has its headquarters in Thousand Oaks, California and seven other sites across the country including its new next-generation biomanufacturing plant at West Greenwich, Rhode Island which is due to open in 2022, employing over 200 people.

 Area: Pharmaceuticals and Biologics